Viliam Judák

-He was ordained on 16 June 1985 in Nitra, and made Bishop by Pope Benedict XVI on 9 June 2005.
+He was ordained on 16 June 1985 in Nitra, and made bishop by Pope Benedict XVI on 9 June 2005.
 Since 2006, he has been the vice-president of the Slovak Bishops' Conference.
 Within the KBS he also acts as chairman of the Commission for the Clergy, Subcommittee for the permanent diaconate, music Subcommittee liturgical Commission and the council to history.
-On 10 October 2022, during 103rd plenary session of the Conference, Judák was elected the Vice-President of the Conference under Presidency of Metropolitan Archbishop Bernard Bober.
+On 10 October 2022, during 103rd plenary session of the Conference, Judák was elected the vice-president of the Conference under the presidency of Metropolitan Archbishop Bernard Bober.

 He was awarded the Matica Slovakia.